Weaving Black British and African History in to the Primary Curriculum

 - Non-members From £80.00

-Weaving Black British history into the primary history curriculum can make it an integral component of teaching, rather than just being restricted to Black History Month once a year.
+Weaving Black British and African history into the primary history curriculum can make it an integral component of teaching, rather than just being restricted to Black History Month once a year.

 Intended audience: teachers and subject leaders of Primary History